 Encouraging snakes to relocate

 Here is what I would do to encourage them to move:

 - Remove all of the cover you have in the area.
 That includes railroad ties, rocks, weeds, branches and anything else they can use to hide in or under.
 If all that's left is bare dirt, the snakes won't spend much time there.

 - One exception is if you have rodent burrows.
 In the summer heat, those are their favorite places to hide; cool, moist and they even have a few slugs to eat.
 There is not much you can do to discourage them from entering burrows.

-Step two is to set up habitat in another section of your yard where they will want to move to.
-Rock or brush piles in a sunny location are perfect.
+- Set up a habitat in another section of your yard where they will want to move to.
+Creating rock or brush piles in a sunny location is ideal.
 This provides protection from predators.
-If you want them to stay year-round dig a large hole 14 inches deeps and then build your rock pile on top of it.
-During the winter they need to be able to escape the cold but unlike the Midwest, they do not have to go down far to be below the frost line.
-In the spring the rocks will warm and get them moving.
+If you want them to stay year-round dig a large hole 14 inches deep and then build your rock pile on top of it.
+During the winter, they need to be able to escape the cold but unlike the Midwest, they do not have to go down far to be below the frost line.
+In the spring, the rocks will warm and get them moving.